sfiligoi/gacode/cgyro/bin/README_omp.txt

 ulimit -s 32768
 (must be set on all the nodes running CGYRO)

+Moreover, for platform that do not use the system stack limit for OpenMP threads, also set export OMP_STACKSIZE=32M

 This should be sufficient for at least 128 omp threads.